WesleiRamos/Godot-Rich-Presence/README.md

 ## How to use?

-The _example_ folder has a yesple example of how to use it.
+The _example_ folder has a simple example of how to use it.

 ## Compiling